United States House of Representatives Library: Collection and services

 The House Library's collection contains legislative, legal, historical, news, and general reference materials.
 The Library maintains a print collection of approximately 200,000 volumes dating from 1789 to the present.
 The collection includes the Congressional Record, House bills and resolutions, House committee hearings and prints, the United States Congressional Serial Set, the Statutes at Large, the United States Code, and many other resources related to the House, its activities, and its Members.
 In addition to its print collection, the Library subscribes to a number of databases to increase the speed with which users can access the information they need.

-The House Library serves present and former Representatives, congressional staff in DC and district offices, House leadership, House officers, and the public.
+The House Library serves present and former Representatives, congressional staff in DC and district offices, House leadership, and officers.